-A safe and reliable electricity supply is available to homes and business in remote South Australian towns through the Remote Areas Energy Supplies (RAES) scheme.
+A safe, reliable and cost-effective electricity supply is available to homes and business in remote South Australian towns through the Remote Areas Energy Supplies (RAES) scheme.

 Electricity is supplied to remote towns through the RAES State/Independent scheme, and to remote Aboriginal communities of Anangu Pitjantjatjara Yankunytjatjara (APY), Yalata on Aboriginal Lands Trust (ALT) and Oak Valley on Maralinga Tjarutja (MT) through the RAES Aboriginal Communities (AC) scheme.